ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 1. Developing a robust machine learning model capable of accurately predicting drug-drug interaction. which is a multi-class study.
 2. Identifying the most influential risk factors and parameters contributing to these interactions.
 3. Evaluate several models and compare their performance:
-   - Logistic Regression
    - Random Forest
    - XGBoost Classification
    - Decision Tree
-   - Neural Network
+   - Multi-Layer Perceptron Neural Network (MLP)
 4. Evaluate these models metrics
    - Accuracy
    - Precision,